tregor/epub/README.md

 Here is a list of features that we plan to implement in future releases:

-- Support for adding images to the book
 - Support for adding a table of contents
 - Support for adding a cover image
 - Support for adding additional metadata